tkuester/Bounce3/README.md

  - Tag proper releases
  - Performance testing?
 Instructions / poll?
  - Currently, overriding the `#define` configuration doesn't work -- but it should.
 Investigate this.
+ - Clarify that this is MIT Licensed.
+ - Compare flash sizes? :3